Can women take minerals during pregnancy

 As a rule, potassium is excreted with the same amount as consumed.

-Also Read : Pseudocyesis: How to Get Rid of False (Phantom) Pregnancy
+Also Read : How to do Exercises with Babies of different Age

 The foods enriched with potassium are dried apricots, beans, prunes, pea, apricots, sorrel, potatoes, spinach, parsley, black currants, meat, and fish dishes.